 We have been tracking a series of PayPal-based invoice scams for a while now, in which fraudsters are emailing fake invoices via PayPal to would-be victims.
 For example, see this crypto-related PayPal scam we reported on in October.
-Now, in a particularly egregious scam attempt fraudsters are using the good name of Trend Micro in their schemes.
+Now, fraudsters are using the good name of Trend Micro LLC in their schemes and sending PayPal invoices to trick people (Trend Micro LLC Paypal scam).
 As seen below, the invoice contains a large, fictional payment that is intended to alarm the recipient.

 Sample scam emails sent via PayPal